InGVIO: A Consistent Invariant Filter for Fast and High-Accuracy GNSS-Visual-Inertial Odometry: Public Dataset Experiments

 \section{Public Dataset Experiments}

-InGVIO is tested and compared to GVINS \cite{GVINS}, an open-source state-of-the-art optimization-based algorithm, on three publicly-available datasets provided by \cite{GVINS}.
+InGVIO is compared to GVINS \cite{GVINS}, an open-source state-of-the-art optimization-based algorithm, on three publicly-available datasets\footnote{https://github.com/HKUST-Aerial-Robotics/GVINS-Dataset} provided by \cite{GVINS}.

-The trajectories of invariant VIO (InVIO), InGVIO and GVINS tested in $\mathtt{sports\_field}$ dataset are shown in Fig. \ref{fig::sf_compare}.
-The InVIO in this letter is the visual-inertial part of InGVIO by simply disabling the GNSS option.
-GNSS is capable of independent localization throughout the entire test, and thus InGVIO is fully observable.
+The planar trajectories of InGVIO and GVINS tested in $\mathtt{sports\_field}$ and $\mathtt{urban\_driving}$ are shown in Fig. \ref{fig::sf_compare}.
 With GNSS involved, yaw and translations no longer drift.
 The InGVIO and GVINS estimations are much smoother than pure SPP results and fit RTK ground truth quite well.

-The other two datasets, namely $\mathtt{complex\_environment}$ and $\mathtt{urban\_driving}$, are much more challenging due to intermittent GNSS situations.
-The $\mathtt{complex\_environment}$ dataset is recorded by a handheld device traversing indoors and outdoors, and thus the receiver may lose track of all satellites and then recapture some of them later.
-When the receiver is near obstacles, the number of available satellites can be below four, when the SPP algorithm alone cannot conduct localization.
-Both GVINS and InGVIO can give consistent and smooth trajectories in such intermittent GNSS environments as shown in Fig. \ref{fig::ce_ub_compare}.
+The other dataset, namely $\mathtt{complex\_environment}$, is much more challenging due to intermittent GNSS situations.
+It's recorded by a handheld device traversing indoors and outdoors, and thus the receiver may lose track of all satellites and then recapture some of them later.
+When the receiver is near obstacles or stays indoors, the number of available satellites can be below four or even zero, when the GNSS alone cannot conduct localization.
+Both GVINS and InGVIO can give consistent and smooth 3-dimensional trajectories in such intermittent GNSS environments as shown in Fig. \ref{fig::ce_ub_compare}.

-We compare our filter-based InGVIO to optimization-based GVINS in terms of computational load and accuracy on a Laptop with Intel i5-4510U and 4GB of memory.
-This is a platform with very limited computational resources.
-We reduce the default maximum number of features per frame from 150 to 100 for GVINS to reach real-time on this resource-limited laptop.
-However, our InGVIO, regardless of monocular or stereo configuration, can be easily deployed with more than 100 features processed per frame.
-The accuracy of the estimations is measured by position RMSE.
+We compare our filter-based InGVIO to optimization-based GVINS in terms of computational load and accuracy on a PC with Intel i7-12700 and 32 GB of memory.
+InGVIO takes the best trade-off parameter tuning in Table \ref{tab::compare_marg}, and all other conditions are kept the same, e.g. the maximal number of tracked features per frame.
+The accuracy of the estimation is measured by position RMSE.
 RTK offers the ground truth when there's an enough number of satellites in open areas.
 The time evolutions of the translational errors are shown in Fig. \ref{fig::err_compare}.
 Note that the error value is set to zero if RTK is not believable when the GNSS antenna is sheltered.